koka-lang/koka/readme.md

 Unix.
 The following programs are required to build Koka:

 * [Stack](https://docs.haskellstack.org/) to run the Haskell compiler.
-  It is recommended to use `brew install haskell-stack` on macOS M1 in order to get an [arm64][m1arch] version.
-  Otherwise use `curl -sSL https://get.haskellstack.org/ | sh` on Unix and macOS x64, or the binary [installer](https://get.haskellstack.org/stable/windows-x86_64-installer.exe) on Windows.
+  It is recommended to use `brew install haskell-stack` on macOS M1, otherwise use `curl -sSL https://get.haskellstack.org/ | sh` on Unix and macOS x64, or the binary [installer](https://get.haskellstack.org/stable/windows-x86_64-installer.exe) on Windows.
 * Optional: [vcpkg] to be able to link easily with C libraries.
 Koka can find it automatically if installed to `~/vcpkg`.
 * Optional: [nodejs](http://nodejs.org) if using the Javascript backend.